 Windows Registry holds all the tweaks to customize your Windows experience and deal with little nuisances that Microsoft wrongly assumes every user will love.
-From changing Windows’ design to unlocking hidden features, there are tweaks for everything.
-To help you improve your Windows 10 experience, here are a bunch of Windows 10 registry hacks worth trying.
+From changing the Windows design to unlocking hidden features, there are tweaks for everything.
+To help you improve your Windows 10 (and now, a little bit of your Windows 11) experience, here are a bunch of Windows registry hacks worth trying.

 Accessing the Windows Registry